-The school council meet every Monday afternoon with Mrs Brunet-Lua and feedback to their class every Wednesday afternoon with their class teachers.
+The school council meet every Monday afternoon with Miss Carter and Miss Flett and feedback to their class with their class teachers.

 You elected them to represent you so make sure to share your ideas with them so they can be discussed with your whole class and at the school council meetings.